maxfourman/apero/content/about/main/index.md

 intro: |
   I have recently completed my MBChB at the University of Edinburgh.
 During my studies I undertook an intercalated BMedSci in Anaesthesia, Critical Care and Pain Medicine.
 For my thesis I joined the baillielab and carried out a genomics project looking at genes associated with mortality in sepsis.

+  Since then I have continued to work on projects within the baillielab.
+Research outputs from these projects are viewable by clicking the 'publications' tab in the header.

   I made this website using Hugo, blogdown, GitHub, and Netlify.
 If you want to do the same, follow the instructions [here](https://hugo-apero-docs.netlify.app/start/)
 show_outro: true
 outro: |